jhartz/copy-url-with-hash/README.md

 **Copy URL With Hash** is a Firefox add-on to copy a page's URL with a hash at the end that identifies the location on the page.

-For more info, see http://jhartz.github.io/copy-url-with-hash/
+For more info, see https://jhartz.github.io/copy-url-with-hash/

+## Requirements

+At least Firefox 52 (for async-await support)

 ## License

-    Copyright (c) 2013, Jake Hartz
+    Copyright (c) 2018, Jake Hartz
     All rights reserved.

     Redistribution and use in source and binary forms, with or without